-Most internet providers in France offer a consolidated package of Internet, cable services for television and a phone contract.
-These services are provided with a box that is both Internet provider and a streamer for television.
+Most internet providers in France offer a consolidated package of internet, cable services for television, and a phone contract.
+These services are provided with a box that can be used both for internet and for television streaming.
 The prices and quality of services vary but these deals are generally considered to be good value for money.

-In the past, there were three providers that had a monopoly on the market – namely Orange, SFR and Bouyges Telecom.
-Since 2012, independent provider Free Mobile has given them some good competition with competitively priced tariffs.
-However, consumers have complained that Free Mobile's customer service and strength of reception (especially outside the big cities centers and highly populated areas) are not quite as impressive as their price tag.
+In the past, there were three providers that had a monopoly on the market – namely Orange, SFR and Bouygues Telecom.
+Since 2012, independent provider Free Mobile has created some competition in the market with competitively priced tariffs.
+However, consumers have complained that Free Mobile's customer service and strength of reception are not quite as impressive as their price tag.

 Mobile phones in France

-France mobile service providers use a GSM network; all GSM-compatible phones should work in the country, but CDMA phones, used in North America and parts of Asia, won't.
+Mobile service providers in France use a GSM network.
+All GSM-compatible phones should work in the country, but the CDMA phones used in North America and parts of Asia won't.

 As in the internet market, Free Mobile has also had a noticeable effect on the mobile phone market.
-Their basic mobile package is available for a low price but has limited call time and low internet.
-The problem with this obviously tempting package is that in some areas reception is bad, so expats should try to find out whether their phone picks up a strong signal in their local area before signing up.
+Their basic mobile package is available for a low price but has limited call time.
+The problem with this obviously tempting package is that in some areas mobile reception is not always available.
+Expats should try to find out whether their phone picks up a strong signal in their local area before signing up.